-The Top Christmas Markets in Switzerland
+The Top Christmas Markets in Switzerland in 2020

-The best Christmas markets in Switzerland are to a large extent an invention by local cities and the Swiss tourism industry.
+The best Christmas markets in Switzerland are to a large extent recent inventions by local cities and the Swiss tourism industry.
 Very few Swiss Christmas markets can claim a history much longer than two decades but the markets are now a well-established part of the Advent period.
 Larger cities have the better-known markets but many smaller towns and especially Alpine ski-resorts also have smaller markets to entertain visitors.

-Famous Christmas markets in Switzerland include:
+Famous Christmas markets in Switzerland that were in early October still planning to open in December 2020 include:

 - Basel – the Basler Weihnacht has around 150 stalls in the old town and a claim to the longest Christmas street in Europe (Dresden claims something similar so no doubt a closer investigation of the fine print will reveal the truth!).

-- Bern – the Berner Weihnachtsmärkte are held on squares inside the beautiful old town of the Swiss capital.
+- Bern – the Berner Weihnachtsmärkte are held on various squares inside the beautiful old town of the Swiss capital.

 - Montreux – the Marché de Noël is one of the most famous in Switzerland and continues a few days after Christmas.
 The main market is on the banks of Lake Geneva with a special medieval market in Chateau de Chillon Castle.
 Santa’s House can be visited on Rochers-de-Naye – a special cog-wheel train goes from Montreux to the top of this Alpine peak overlooking Lac Léman.